greener-group/rev-sim/README.md

 julia -t 32 water.jl
 ```
 The output directory is an optional argument.
-Code for DMS (training with reverse mode AD) and ensemble reweighting is also included, plus code in comments for running validation simulations and benchmarks with references to the relevant figures.
+Code for DMS (reverse mode AD) and training with ensemble reweighting is also included, plus code for running validation simulations and benchmarks with references to the relevant figures.

 The diamond model occasionally runs into a PyGIL error due to a known issue with PythonCall.
 [This may be fixed on later PythonCall versions](https://juliapy.github.io/PythonCall.jl/stable/faq/#Is-PythonCall/JuliaCall-thread-safe?).